NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

    throughput value restrictions as a group.
 The ONTAP QoS policy group must be created by the storage administrator on the backend prior to specifying the netapp:qos_policy_group option in a Cinder extra-spec.
+Whether the policy group is the adaptive type use the Cinder extra-spec netapp:qos_policy_group_is_adaptive.
 Use the netapp:qos_policy_group option when a Service Level Objective (SLO) needs to be applied to a set of Cinder volumes.
 For more information on this, see :ref:`Table 4.11, “NetApp supported Extra Specs for use with Cinder volume Types”<table-4.11>`.

 -  *QoS Spec*: QoS specifications are added as standalone objects that can then be associated with Cinder volume types.
 A Cinder QoS Spec will create a new NetApp QoS policy group for each Cinder volume.
-A Cinder QoS spec can specify the maximum bytes per second or IOPS throughput value.
-This throughput value is the maximum for a single Cinder volume created with this QoS spec.
+A Cinder QoS spec can specify either non-adaptive (:ref:`Table 4.1b<qos-spec>`) or an adaptive (:ref:`Table 4.1c<adaptive-qos-spec>`) QoS throughput values.
+For the first method, it can be a maximum, a minimum or both QoS, using bytes per second or IOPS.
+For the adaptive method, it must set the maximum (peak) and the minimum (expected) QoS together, and IOPS values are dynamically set according to the volume size.
 When deleting a Cinder volume that has a QoS Spec applied, the NetApp QoS policies associated with that Cinder volume will not immediately be deleted.
 The driver marks the QoS policies for deletion by the NetApp QoS policy reaping job.
 The NetApp QoS policy reaping job runs every 60 seconds.
 Refer to NetApp ONTAP documentation for your version of ONTAP to determine NetApp QoS policy group limits.
 Use the QoS Spec feature when a SLO needs to be applied to a single Cinder volume.

 .. _qos-spec: